 After completing this class, students should be able to:

-- Explain the general social, economic, and political conditions of Blacks in the United States, understand how those conditions compare to other racial/ethnic groups, and articulate how those conditions have changed over time
+- Explain the general social, economic, and political conditions of Blacks in the United States.

-- Explain how class, sexuality, and gender shape the experience of race
+- Describe how class, sexuality, and gender shape the experience of race.